-- \cdot CPG products are primarily sales of proprietary and exclusively licensed brands of the Company. - \cdot Bulk product includes revenue from flower, biomass and distillates sales. - Lowell Farm Services revenue is related to our processing facility that provides drying, bucking, trimming, sorting, grading, and packaging services. - Licensing revenue includes fees from licensing the Lowell Smokes brand and sales of packaging and support services associated with non-California based activities.
+- · CPG products are primarily sales of proprietary and exclusively licensed brands of the Company. - · Bulk product includes revenue from flower, biomass and distillates sales. - Lowell Farm Services revenue is related to our processing facility that provides drying, bucking, trimming, sorting, grading, and packaging services. - · Licensing revenue includes fees from licensing the Lowell Smokes brand and sales of packaging and support services associated with non-California based activities which is now discontinued.